markevans/block_helpers/README.markdown

 This generates:

     <span>Hi there Marmaduke!</span>

-Note that methods available in the helper (e.g. `content_tag`) are also available in the block helper class.

 Surrounding markup
 ------------------

-Use the `to_s` method to surround the block with markup, e.g.
+Use the `render` method to surround the block with markup, e.g.
 In the helper:

     module MyHelper

       class RoundedBox < ActionView::BlockHelper

-        def to_s(body)
+        def render(body)
           %(
             <div class="tl">
               <div class="tr">